-The Catalyst Building is the first office building in Washington State constructed out of cross-laminated timber and is designed to be a fully integrated living laboratory for new sustainability technologies, materials, construction techniques, operational practices, and design.
+The Catalyst Building is a benchmark for sustainable building – designed to be the largest net-zero energy and net-zero carbon building in North America, and the first office building in Washington State constructed out of cross-laminated timber, this project is a fully integrated living laboratory for new sustainability technologies, materials, construction techniques, operational practices, and design.

 Located in Spokane, Washington, the 165,000 sq. ft., 5-storey Catalyst Building is built on an irregular site, which was underutilized and in need of revitalization.
 The building is connected to the University District by way of the Gateway Bridge – a pedestrian bridge that brings together the two university core areas.
 Intended as a place where industry and academia can intersect to innovate and collaborate, the building required flexible spaces for both office and academic multi-functional uses.
 The floor plates were designed to be simple but long span to meet the program requirements.

 A Life Cycle Assessment (LCA) of the building, authored by the Carbon Leadership Forum at the University of Washington, concluded that the carbon storage of the timber nearly offsets the embodied carbon impact of construction.
 By focusing on lower-carbon materials, the conversation around sustainability in the built environment can broaden from only energy usage to total carbon emissions over a building’s lifecycle.
 This project proves that sustainable development outcomes and new construction methods can coexist with more traditional metrics for affordability, operational efficiency, and tenant comfort.

 The Catalyst Building symbolizes both Spokane and Washington State’s commitments to sustainability, and it serves as a hub for growth in the region.